-If you have normal skin, you should use products that don’t remove natural oils from your skin, but instead hydrate, thereby helping to reduce lines and wrinkles.
-They should clean effectively without harsh chemicals.
+If you have normal skin, you should use products that don’t strip natural oils from your skin.
+Instead, they should hydrate, thereby helping to reduce lines and wrinkles.
+Cleansers should clean effectively without harsh chemicals.

 Dry skin causes people to feel tightness in their skin, and the skin is often scaly or has patches that are flaky.
 People with dry skin usually have pores that are almost invisible.
 There are many factors that cause dry skin, from heredity and genetics to the amount of sebum produced in the skin.

 If you have dry skin, it’s essential to moisturize regularly in your skin care routine.
 You’ll also need to avoid harsh cleansers, limit your time and frequency in a hot shower, use a good humidifier in your home, and consider using products containing humectants like hyaluronic acid, as that is a moisture magnet for the skin.

 Oily skin is often marked by a a shine on the face, sometimes paired with severe cases of acne breakouts.
 If you have oily skin, it may be due to genetics or you may have frequent hormonal changes.
 You also produce an excessive amount of sebum, which is usually triggered by hormones.

 Unfortunately, those with oily skin are prone to acne episodes that may include whiteheads, blackheads, and pustules.
 Skin may appear shiny most of the time.
 On the positive side, if you have oily skin you get a boost when it comes to signs of aging.
 You’ll have less wrinkles and your skin will seem to age more slowly!